 There are many scenarios in the diesel world where the engine will need to idle a while.
 Whether you are doing a monthly inspection on a generator or a trucker waiting for your load, there are a lot of situations where you will be idle.

-So, I wanted to write a little about what the consequences of that are, how much it costs and if there are reasons why you should avoid it.
+So, I wanted to write a little about what the consequences of that are, how much it costs, and if there are reasons why you should avoid it.

-1. How much fuel am I wasting?
+1. How much fuel am I wasting

 How much fuel does a diesel use at idle?
 One hour of idle time consumes around one gallon of diesel fuel.
 This can be calculated into 2.4 oz a minute.

 So, that is a lot of fuel.
-When you think about that over time or in the larger scope of a big company this can add up to millions of dollars wasted.
+When you think about that, over time or in the larger scope of a big company, this can add up to millions of dollars wasted.

 The national average as of today in 2019 is 2.67 per gallon.
-That means that you are spending $2.67 an hour or about 4.5 cents per minute to have your truck or equipment running at an idle.
+That means you are spending $2.67 an hour or about 4.5 cents per minute to have your truck or equipment running at an idle.

 This is why several manufactures have idled an idle time out where the engine will automatically shut down after a preset amount of time set by the owner.
 This can be useful and should be implemented.
-There really is no need for a truck to idle long periods of time anymore.
-Although in some cases it will be necessary it should be avoided.
+There really is no need for a truck to idle for long periods of time anymore.
+Although in some cases it will be necessary, it should be avoided.
 The same goes for equipment.
-Why waste the fuel?
+Why waste fuel?
 Shut it down.